gbouras13/dnaapler/README.md

 `dnaapler phage` uses a terL database I curated using [PHROGs](https://phrogs.lmge.uca.fr).
 I downloaded all the AA sequences of the 55 phrogs annotated as 'large terminase subunit', combined them depduplicated them using [seqkit](https://github.com/shenwei356/seqkit) `seqkit rmdup -s -o terL.faa phrog_terL.faa`.

-`dnaapler custom` uses a custom amino acid FASTA gene database that you specify using `-c`.
+`dnaapler custom` uses a custom amino acid FASTA format gene(s) that you specify using `-c`.

 The matching is strict - it requires a strong BLAST match, and the first amino acid of a top BLAST hit gene to be identified as Methionine, Valine or Leucine, the 3 most used start codons in bacteria/phages.

 For the most commonly studied microbes (ESKAPE pathogens, etc), the dnaA database should suffice.

-If you try dnaapler on a more novel or under-studied microbe with a dnaA gene that has little sequence similarity to the database, you may need to provide your own dnaA gene in amino acid blast format using `dnaapler custom`.
+If you try dnaapler on a more novel or under-studied microbe with a dnaA gene that has little sequence similarity to the database, you may need to provide your own dnaA gene(s) in amino acid FASTA format using `dnaapler custom`.

 After Erin Young's [issue](https://github.com/gbouras13/dnaapler/issues/1), I've also added: